Capillary/ecom-api-document/source/includes/_customer.md

 ## Start Customer Session

-Starts a new customer session and generates access token that can be used for making customer API calls.
+Starts a new customer session and generates access token that can be used for making customer related API calls.

 > Sample Request